Duct UI

 }

-// Methods your component exposes for external control
+// Methods your component exposes (only needed for bind function components)

 export interface MyComponentLogic {